-Medical Technology Program students are required to join a professional organization such as the American Society of Clinical Pathologists or the American Society of Clinical Laboratory Sciences.
-Through participation, students may attend conventions, network with other clinical laboratory scientists, and attend student forums.
+Medical Laboratory Science students are required to apply for a free student membership in the professional organization American Society of Clinical Pathology.
+Students are also encouraged to join the American Society of Clinical Laboratory Science and/or other laboratory professional organizations.
+Through participation, students may attend conventions, network with other medical laboratory scientists, and attend student forums.